-First, disavow links that you feel might be harmful to your site.
 This is hugely important.
-Tell Google to ignore any links you consider suspicious.
+Disavowing links tells Google which links you consider suspicious and want the search engine to ignore.
 By doing so, you will reduce their negative impact on your site’s search visibility.

-Then, identify pages with not enough backlinks.
-This step will help you when you launch a new link building strategy and wonder on which pages to focus your efforts.
+This insight will help you launch a new link building strategy and know exactly which pages to focus your efforts first.

 A link audit might seem cumbersome and time-consuming.
 But it’s also a critical task to do regularly.
 Auditing the backlink profile helps you assess the state of current links, among other things.
 It also reveals any threats to your site’s performance in search.